This T-Rex Bride Will Make You Wish For A 'Jurassic World' Rom-Com

 There must be something in the air.
 Because as we saw with the T-Rex engagement photoshoot, T-Rexes have suddenly become the hottest, most romantic wedding trend around.

 In what may be the cutest wedding reveal of all time, a North Carolina bride pulled off a hilarious prank.
-Beth Gardner surprised her groom by doing a first look that wasn’t exactly what Thomas Gardner expected.
+With the help of photographer Paul Seiler, Beth Gardner surprised her groom by doing a first look that wasn’t exactly what Thomas Gardner expected.

 As Thomas says in a Facebook comment: